denten-books/plain-text/2-device.md

 of rapid innovation in the technologies of the word.
-The rise of formalist and consequently structuralist thought---along with philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of rule-based programmable media: punch cards, magnetic drums, ticker tape.
-That is not to say that theory and technology stand in a reductive causal relationship to one another.
+The rise of formalist and consequently structuralist thought---along with philosophy's linguistic turn that saw language as a as system of rule-based games---parallel the rise of rule-based programmable media: punch cards, magnetic drums, and ticker tape.
+That is not to say that thought and technology stand in a reductive causal relationship to one another.
 Rather, they form a feedback loop, in which instruments, practices, and explanatory models evolve through mutual reciprocation.
-My understanding of the literary device in both of its senses---as technique and device---is therefore motivated by more than mere linguistic ambiguity contained in the meaning of the word device.
-Locating the literary theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
-The origins of computer science and literary formalism can be traced back to shared theoretical assumptions and technological contingencies coming to fore of telecommunications at in the first few decades of the twentieth century.
+My understanding of the literary device in both of its senses---as technique and device---is therefore motivated by more than mere linguistic ambiguity contained in the meaning of the word *device*.
+Locating the literary-theoretical construct of the device within its technological context allows us to witness the contemporaneous evolution and the mutual interdependence between art, engineering, and philosophy.
+The origins of computer science and literary formalism can be traced back to shared theoretical assumptions and technological contingencies coming to the fore of telecommunications in the first few decades of the twentieth century.

-It is at this time that the formalist concept of technique begins to remove the idea of literary production from its affective, intimate, and irreproducible contexts.
-The emphasis on craft over art implies primarily a change in the artist's relationship to modes of artistic production.
+It is at this time that the formalist concept of technique begins to abstract the idea of literary production from its affective, intimate, and irreproducible contexts.
+The emphasis on craft over art implies primarily a change in the artist's relationship to labor.
 Walter Benjamin had this view in mind when he wrote decades later about the work of art that can no longer be thought of as a "rigid, isolated object."
 Rather, "it must be inserted into the context of living social relations," and therefore, into the context determined by its relation to literary production [@benjamin_author_1983, 87].
-Authorship, in that sense, identifies a specific mode of labor.
-Technique for Benjamin made literary products "accessible" to materialist analysis [@benjamin_author_1983, 87].
+Technique, for Benjamin, made literary products "accessible" to materialist analysis [@benjamin_author_1983, 87].
 Where the artistic genius is unique, craft carries with it a model of inheritance.
 Where genius is born, technique is shared.
 Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a collective.

-In a more abstracted sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
-Formalism dispels the illusion of creation, orienting the artist towards discovery through handicraft.
-In his "Art as Device," Shklovsky writes:
+In a more general sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
+Formalism dispels the myth of the lone genius creator, instead orienting the artist towards discovery through handicraft.
+In his "Art as Device," Shklovsky
+writes:

 > The work of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of